jclouds/legacy-jclouds-karaf/README.md

 This project currently hosts a Karaf feature repository for easy installation of jclouds inside Apache Karaf.
 It also provides Managed Service Factories for creating Compute and BlobStore services.
 Last but not least it provides a rich command set for using jclouds from the Karaf shell.

+There is also support for using chef via [jclouds-chef](https://github.com/jclouds/jclouds-chef/)  integration.

 Usage Instructions
 ===================
 The instructions will make use of Amazon EC2 and S3, but can be applied to any provider or api supported by jclouds.